Sami Hyypiä: Liverpool

 In September 2008, Hyypiä was not included in the 25-man Liverpool squad for the group stages of the Champions League, as new UEFA regulations meant that clubs had to include at least eight home-grown players in their squad.

-On 4 May 2009, it was announced that Hyypiä had signed two-year contract with German Bundesliga side Bayer Leverkusen.
+On 4 May 2009, it was announced that Hyypiä had signed a two-year contract with German Bundesliga side Bayer Leverkusen.
 Liverpool had offered him the chance to stay at Anfield in a coaching capacity, but Hyypiä decided to carry on playing, though he expressed interest in returning to Liverpool as a coach once his playing career concluded.

 Hyypiä played his last match for Liverpool at Anfield against Tottenham Hotspur on 24 May 2009, coming on as a substitute to replace captain Steven Gerrard after 84 minutes in their 3–1 win.
 Gerrard passed the captain's armband to him, personally putting it onto Hyypiä's arm.
 During what remained of the match, Hyypiä managed to get a header from a corner kick in the dying minutes of the game, but the attempt was blocked by Heurelho Gomes.
 After the match ended, an emotional Hyypiä received a standing ovation from Liverpool fans and his teammates held him aloft.
 Hyypiä made 464 appearances and scored 35 goals, winning ten trophies in the ten years he was at Liverpool.
-As of 2022, he is the only ever captain in Liverpool history to not be from the British Isles.

 Bayer Leverkusen

 Hyypiä moved to Bundesliga side Bayer Leverkusen during summer 2009, making his official debut on 8 August against Mainz 05.
 On 24 January 2010, he scored his first Bundesliga goal in a 3–0 win over 1899 Hoffenheim.
 Hyypiä's first season with Bayer Leverkusen saw his club finishing fourth overall, missing by two points the qualification round for the 2010–11 Champions League campaign.
 German sports magazine kicker chose Hyypiä as best Bundesliga defender in 2009, and he was included Bundesliga Team of the Year for 2009–10.

 After Roy Hodgson was appointed as the new Liverpool manager in August 2010, rumours began to circulate that he was determined to bring Hyypiä back to Liverpool.
 However, the transfer fell through as reportedly Hodgson could not get Hyypiä out of his contract with Leverkusen.
 On 25 September 2010, Hyypiä scored his third ever Bundesliga goal with a header against VfB Stuttgart in a 4–1 win.

-Hyypiä made public on 6 October 2010 that post-retirement he plans to join Leverkusen as assistant manager.
+Hyypiä made public on 6 October 2010 that, post-retirement, he planned to join Leverkusen as assistant manager.
 On 2 May 2011, he announced his retirement from playing professional football.
+Hyypiä appeared in more than 560 top-flight matches in Finland, the Netherlands, England and Germany.